Acceptance Test-Driven Development (ATDD) | David Tzemach

-This practice of writing acceptance tests is based on the acceptance criteria, which represent the user’s view on how the system is supposed to function.
-By doing so, the team has all the information they need in order to design acceptance tests which ensure that the system functions as it should.
+This practice of writing acceptance tests is based on the acceptance criteria, representing the user’s view of how the system functions.
+The team has all the information they need to design acceptance tests to ensure that the system operates.

 What are acceptance tests?

 Acceptance tests are written from the user's point of view, based on the acceptance criteria and technical information encapsulated in the user story.
-Acceptance tests are black box system tests that the team use for examining the effect on the system and the expected results, such as specifying the output of a system given a particular input or validating the interactions with other interfaces.
+Acceptance tests are black-box system tests that the team uses for examining the effect on the system and the expected results, such as specifying the output of a system given a particular input or validating the interactions with other interfaces.

-Acceptance tests are important for the regular development cycles, as they become part of the regression suite that the team use as part of their hardening sprints and before a production release.
+Acceptance tests are essential for regular development cycles.
+They become part of the regression suite that the team uses as part of their hardening sprints and before a production release.
 Moreover, acceptance tests may be used as part of the Definition of Done, as a user story is not considered complete unless it has passed its acceptance tests.